goabstract/Awesome-Design-Tools/README.md

 * [Photopea](https://www.photopea.com/) — A free browser based graphic design app, alternative to Photoshop.
 * [Sketch](https://www.sketchapp.com/) — it's a design toolkit built for Mac.
 * [Vectr](https://vectr.com/) — a simple web and desktop cross-platform tool to create vector graphics easily and intuitively.
+* [Inkscape](https://inkscape.org/) — a free and open-source vector graphics editor.
+It has ability to  create or edit vector graphics such as illustrations, diagrams, line arts, charts, logos and complex paintings.

 ### User Flow Tools
 If you need to make a user flow diagram, user flow map or a sitemap, take a look at these tools: